benglynn/publish/README.md

 branch is okay for that version.

 If everything checks out, safepublish chooses an appropriate dist-tag and attempts to publish.
 If not, it tells you what to fix.
-Failure always exists with a failure code.
+Failure always exits with a failure code.

 All publishing is dist-tagged.
 If the version has no pre-release (e.g. `1.2.3`)